EMMA-max-bit/TECHCRUSH-CAPSTONE-PROJECT-2025/README.md

 3. Used Power BI to build dynamic visuals and dashboards for stakeholder presentation.
 4. Extracted key insights and synthesized actionable recommendations.

+### Objective 1: Accident Frequency & Severity

+✓ FCT recorded the highest accident frequency across both years.

+✓ Serious accidents accounted for over 50% of total reported cases.

+✓ Other high-risk states include Ogun, Lagos, Kaduna, and Rivers.

+### Objective 2: Patterns and Trends
+✓  Q2 recorded the most accidents in both years.

+✓  Quarterly peaks suggest seasonal travel behaviors and weather conditions.

+✓	 Minor accidents are increasing slightly, suggesting a shift in accident type severity.

+### Objective 3: Top Causes of Accidents
+✓ Speed Violation (SPV) was the leading cause (40–45% of all cases).

+✓ Other major causes include Brake Failure, Dangerous Driving, and Overloading.

+✓	Trends show that behavioral causes are far more common than infrastructure- related ones.

+### Objective 4: Casualties and People Involved

+✓  Some states like Kano and Bauchi had high casualty-to-case ratios.

+✓  Over 12,000 people were involved in the recorded crashes.

+✓	Fatality rates were highest where emergency response and road conditions were poor

+### Visual	Description
+Bar Chart – Accidents per State,	Shows total accident count per state.

+Line Chart – Quarterly Trends	Visualizes fatal, serious, and minor cases over time.

+Stacked Column – Severity, Over Time	Combines all accident types per quarter for trend comparison.

+Nigeria Map (Shape Map)	Darker colors show higher accident states.
+FCT, Ogun, and Kaduna stand out.

+### Recommendations.
+Based on the data analysis and observed trends, the following are recommended:

+1. Policy & Enforcement

+➢Install speed cameras and increase road patrols in the top 5 accident-prone states.

+➢Enforce rest periods for inter-state drivers to reduce fatigue-related crashes.

+➢Launch quarterly campaigns focusing on SPV and MDV (especially before Q2).

+2. Infrastructure Improvements

+➢Prioritize fixing roads in regions with high reports of brake failure and bad roads.

+➢Create additional bypass roads to reduce congestion and driver frustration.

+3. Emergency Response.

+➢Expand emergency response facilities in fatality-dense regions.

+➢Promote real-time crash reporting and response coordination with FRSC.

+### Conclusion:
+This capstone project has demonstrated the value of data analytics in addressing public safety concerns like road traffic accidents.
+By analyzing FRSC data from Q1 2023 to Q3
+2024,  we  have  identified  high-risk  states,  dangerous  accident  trends,  and  critical causative factors.
+These insights are essential for shaping effective road safety policies, allocating resources, and launching targeted interventions.
+With the right enforcement and infrastructure reforms, Nigeria can make measurable progress in reducing road accidents and saving lives.